KvRae/MINE-Docs/docs/support/faq.md

 5. **Is the Indoor Navigation Library free to use?**
     - Not at the moment.
 The Indoor Navigation Library is currently available as a paid service, and you will need to purchase a license to use the library in your Android applications.
 For more information about pricing and licensing options, please contact us directly.
     - We are also working on a free version of the library that will be available for open-source projects and non-commercial use.
 Stay tuned for updates on the release of the free version.
+6. ** Are there any plans to add support for Kotlin Multiplatform?**
+    - Unfortunately, we do not have any immediate plans to add support for Kotlin Multiplatform.
+However, we are constantly evaluating new technologies and frameworks to enhance the library's capabilities.
+If there is sufficient demand for Kotlin Multiplatform support, we may consider adding it in future releases.
+    - If you have any specific requirements or feature requests, please feel free to reach out to us with your suggestions.
+We value feedback from the community and are always looking for ways to improve the library.
+7. ** Does the library support K2?**
+    - Yes, the Indoor Navigation Library fully supports Kotlin 2 (K2) and is compatible with the latest version of the Kotlin programming language.
+You can use the library with K2 to build modern Android applications with ease.
+    - If you encounter any issues while using the library with K2, please let us know so that we can address them promptly.
+Your feedback is important to us, and we strive to provide a seamless development experience for all users.